eriknomitch/g/README.md

 **g au**

-Is a prompt to add all untracked files in the current repository.
+Prompts to add all untracked files in the current repository

 **g ru**

-Is a propmpt to remove all untracked files in the current directory.
+Prompts to remove all untracked files in the current directory

 ###Quick Commands###